 No matter what kind of lens you wear – daily, fortnightly, monthly – you have to follow some important hygiene rules.
 Firstly, opt for trusted, quality brands: it’s all about vision after all.
 It is also important not to sleep with contacts on (on the plane, and at the hotel), and to respect the recommended replacement period.
 If you do not like irritation and dry eyes, it’s good to throw lenses away after reaching the recommended number of hours, found on the side of the pack.

 Those that wear fortnightly or monthly lenses should undoubtedly carry a travel kit of cleaning solutions.
-Keeping your lenses clean and your eyes hydrated is essential to having good eye health.
+Keeping your oasys 1 day 30 contact lenses clean and your eyes hydrated is essential to having good eye health.
 There are practical travel sets you can buy, that adhere to airport regulations on liquids in hand luggage – for longer trips, you can pack a large bottle of solution into your checked baggage.

 Aircraft cabins are famous for drying out your eyes, due to the high levels of pressure and air conditioning.
 Traveling for hours with itchy eyes can be uncomfortable, but it’s easily soothed with the right eyedrops.
 Those who wear monthly or fortnightly lenses can also refresh their lenses by keeping them in the solution until they leave.
 Otherwise, to prevent contact lenses blocking too much oxygen, good old spectacles can be used, at least for the duration of the flight.
 Adding a pair of eyeglasses in your suitcase is always a good idea, as you know you’ve always got a backup.